mitsuba-renderer/drjit/docs/unused/advanced.rst

 current processors don't even provide an vector instruction to perform multiple divisions at once.

-Although Enoki can't do anything clever to provide an efficient array division instruction given these constraints, it does provide a highly efficient division operation for a special case that is often applicable: *dividing by an integer constant*.
+Although Dr.Jit can't do anything clever to provide an efficient array division instruction given these constraints, it does provide a highly efficient division operation for a special case that is often applicable: *dividing by an integer constant*.
 The following snippet falls under this special case because